johnsonjh/pc/README.md

 <!-- scspell-id: 498fb4ee-a43d-11f0-aae1-80ee73e9b8e7 -->
 # `pc`: programmers calculator

-* `pc` is a highly portable and greatly enhanced fork of the venerable (*SGI*→*Be*→*Haiku*) `pc` programmers calculator—the ultimate integer calculator for C programmers, supporting casts, modulo, shifts, bitwise operations, and more, in exactly the way C programmers expect on their system.
+* `pc` is a greatly enhanced fork of the venerable (*SGI*→*Be*→*Haiku*) `pc` programmers calculator—the ultimate integer calculator for C programmers, supporting casts, modulo, shifts, bitwise operations, and more, in exactly the way C programmers expect on their system.

 ## Syntax and operators